 Verb-phrase ellipsis (VPE) and pseudogapping (PG) present highly researched items synchronically.
-In this section, we focus on the type of VPE that appears as omission of the verb phrase after auxiliaries (also called post-auxiliary ellipsis, PAE - or predicate ellipsis) and pseudogapping.
+In this section, we focus on the type of VPE that appears as omission of the verb phrase after auxiliaries (recall, this is also called post-auxiliary ellipsis, PostAuxE - or predicate ellipsis) and PG.

 The diachronic studies of Warner (1992, 1993, 1997) and Higgins (2000) noticed that the classical picture according to which the development of a designated class of auxiliaries in English is dated roughly speaking to the Early Modern English period (Lightfoot 1979, Roberts 1985, 1993, Kroch 1989) can be insightfully qualified from the perspective of ellipsis (and anaphora in the case of Higgins, whose study is concerned with possible ancestors of do dating to Old English; cf. also Denison 1993).
 Warner argues that the modals could license VPE and PG already in Old English and would show other effects such as transparency of case assignment from an embedded predicate which would be indicative of incipient auxiliary verb properties.
-Consider (47) and (48), in which VPE is licensed under modals and beon, 'be', respectively:
+Consider (45) and (46), in which VPE is licensed under modals and beon, 'be', respectively:

-- (47) forðy is betere þæt feoh þætte næfre losian ne mæg ðonne therefore is better that property which never perish not may than þætte mæg 7 sceal. that may and shall 'Therefore better is the property which can never perish [lit.: never perish not can] than that which can and will.'
-(Bo11.25.24; Warner 1992:182) - (48) and gehwa wende bæt he bæs cyldes fæder wære, and everyone thought that he the.GEN child.GEN father was ac he næs but he not.was 'and everyone thought that he was that child's father, but he wasn't.' (ÆCHom i.96.12; Warner 1992:183)
+- (45) forðy is betere þæt feoh þætte næfre losian ne mæg ðonne therefore is better that property which never perish not may than þætte mæg 7 sceal. that may and shall 'Therefore better is the property which can never perish [lit.: never perish not can] than that which can and will.'
+(Bo11.25.24; Warner 1992:182) - (46) and gehwa wende þæt he þæs cyldes fæder wære, and everyone thought that he the.GEN child.GEN father was ac he næs but he not.was 'and everyone thought that he was that child's father, but he wasn't.' (ÆCHom i.96.12; Warner 1992:183)

 Interestingly, three out of the five examples presented regarding beon, 'be', by Warner involve answers to yes/no questions, a context that Vennemann (2009) claims to have been relevant for elliptical structures (with different lexical verbs) also in old varieties of German, presumably under Latin influence in formulaic contexts, but which have not been preserved in German.
 (Vennemann's claim is that Celtic influence may have been involved, ultimately in the case of English.)
-But as the example in (48) shows, the contexts were broader at least in Old English and the evidence concerning a variety of modals of Old English is convincing as well.
+But as the example in (46) shows, the contexts were broader at least in Old English and the evidence concerning a variety of modals of Old English is convincing as well.
 What is more, Warner capitalizes on the availability of case morphology in Old English to show that case-marked remnants in PG must have been selected by an elided verb requiring precisely the case in question.
-Example (49) illustrates this point with the dative:
+Example (47) illustrates this point with the dative:

-(49) we magon monnum ber niðan urne geðonc 7 urne e willan, we may men.DAT hide e our thoughts and our desires ac we ne magon Gode. but we not may God.
-DAT 'We can hide from men [lit.: from-n nen hide] our thoughts and o ur desires but we cannot [lit.: not can] from-God'. ( CP 39.1 2, Warner 1992:184)
+(47) we magon monnum bemiðan urne geðonc 7 urne willan, we may men.DAT hide our thoughts and our desires ac we ne Gode. magon but we not God.DAT may 'We can hide from men [lit.: from-men hide] our thoughts and our desires but we cannot [lit.: not can] from-God'.
+(CP 39.12, Warner 1992:184)